 There we talk in more detail about the different Airbnb options for this lovely town in the Texas Hill Country, including cottages and cabins that are within walking distance from most of the things to do in Fredericksburg.

-There is a wide selection of award-winning wineries, vineyards, and wine tasting along Highway 290 near Fredericksburg, TX, also known as the wine trail.
+There is a wide selection of award-winning vineyards, wine tasting rooms, and wineries in Fredericksburg, TX.
+More precisely, along Highway 290, also known as the wine trail.

 Cheers and enjoy your trip!